 Best for hiking

 Local tip: Head out early in the morning to give yourself ample time to stop along the route.
-The town centers of Aibonito, Coamo and Orocovis are picturesque and offer great eats and local history.
+The town centers of Aibonito, Coamo and Orocovis are picturesque and have great eats and local history.

-8. El Poblado de Boquerón
+8. El Poblado in Boquerón, Cabo Rojo

 Best for partying

-Best for bioluminescence
+Best for a magical sight

 Explore related stories